sanduserban/hug-nesting/README.md

 3. `cat body_input.json | http --auth serban:gron-drunt-crisp POST :8000/restructure`\
   OR `cat huge.json | http --auth serban:gron-drunt-crisp POST :8000/restructure`

+###### MENTION
+This POST is not exactly non-idempotent, but i couldn't figure out a more RESTful way of implementing this

 ##### CURL TESTING: